 To learn more about Ashlee, please click here.

-To learn more about Connie, please click here.
+To learn more about Kristen, please click here.

 Middle school students are characterized by rapid physical growth, curiosity about their world and an emerging self-identity.
 Middle school counselors enhance the learning process and promote academic achievement.
 School counseling programs are essential for students to achieve optimal personal growth, acquire positive social skills and values, set appropriate career goals and realize their full academic potential.